The Best Non-Alcoholic Spirits for Dry January and Beyond

 Optimist Botanicals

-These alcohol-free botanical spirits (crafted by a master distiller) are inspired by their Southern California origins.
-Serve with tonic and club soda, the flavors here (Bright, Fresh, Smokey, Cali Amaro) are gentle but flavorful.
+These alcohol-free botanical spirits (crafted by a master distiller) are inspired by the brand’s Southern California origins.
+Serve with tonic and club soda, the flavors (Bright, Fresh, Smokey, Cali Amaro) are gentle but bright.
 Smokey, their take on tequila, utilizes Lapsang Souchong, bitter red orange, clove, ginger, cinnamon leaf and habanero botanicals to create a citrusy and spicy mixer with depth.

 Ghia